followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxCalendar/1 Configuration/cellTemplate.md

 ===========================================================================

 <!--shortDescription-->
-The template to be used for rendering calendar cells.
+Specifies a custom template for calendar cells.
 <!--/shortDescription-->

 <!--fullDescription-->
-The binding context of the template as well as the **itemData** parameter of a function passed to this option is an object containing the following fields.
+The **itemData** object has the following fields:

 - **text**
  A text displayed by the cell.